• Skip to primary navigation

 Moonflowers by Sara Tantlinger – Five Stars

-When a grieving widow attends a reception out on by her late husbands company, she is stunned when they name his last project before his death, a bridge, after his favorite flowers.
+When a grieving widow attends a reception run by her late husband’s company, she is stunned when they name his last project before his death, a bridge, after his favorite flowers.
 But on that bridge, the widow thinks she sees her late husband… This is a heartbreaking tale!
 I felt so bad for this woman.
-Each event leads reader down a dark path.
+Each event leads the reader down a dark path.

 Freedom of Speech by J.C.
 Michael – Four Stars